Indonesian language: Competing languages: Dutch-colonial Malay, Javanese, natives languages, and Dutch

+Following the bankruptcy of the VOC, the Batavian Republic took control of the colony in 1799, Dutch rule restored, and it was only then that education in and promotion of Dutch began in the colony because of Aufklärung, European liberalism and need for trained officials.
+Based on Regeerings Reglement 1854, the Governor General must took care of education of population which resulted in primary school education happening in Malay and other larger native languages, such as Javanese, Sundanese, and others.
+This created new question of the language of instruction in these educational institutions as Dutch introduction proved too difficult and the local languages and dialects has been so numerous.
+As colonial administration failed to produce Dutch officials with adequate basic Javanese communication ability and Dutch opposition of Dutch usage by educated Javanese, all parties surely forced into Malay even in Java.

-The 19th century was the period of strong Western political and commercial domination in the archipelago.
+Hence, the 19th century was the period of strong Western political and commercial domination in the archipelago.
 The Dutch colonists, realising the importance of understanding the local languages and cultures, began establishing various centres of linguistic, literary and cultural studies in universities like Leiden and London.
 The use of Latin script began to expand in the fields of administration and education whereby the influence of Dutch literatures and languages started to penetrate and spread gradually into the language.

-Even then, Dutch administrators were remarkably reluctant to promote the use of Dutch compared to other colonial regimes.
-Dutch thus remained the language of a small elite: in 1940, only 2% of the total population could speak Dutch.
 Nevertheless, it did have a significant influence on the development of Malay in the colony: during the colonial era, the language that would be standardized as Indonesian absorbed a large amount of Dutch vocabulary in the form of loanwords.